NRA tell-all book by former chief of staff promises to detail corruption, fraud culture and finances in shambles - KTVZ

 The purported tell-all also delved into how, in Powell’s words, “gun-toting ‘deplorables'” — driven by fear “deep in their bones” and stoked by LaPierre that then presidential candidate Hillary Clinton would steal their guns headed to the polls to turn up the vote for President Donald Trump.

-Carolyn Meadows, the president of the NRA, told the New York Times “It’s not surprising Mr. Powell would try to save his failing career by peddling fiction about the N.R.A.
+Carolyn Meadows, the president of the NRA, told CNN in a statement “It’s not surprising Mr. Powell would try to save his failing career by peddling fiction about the N.R.A.
 I doubt this is a book people will read, much less believe.”

 Book poised to publish after suit aims to dissolve NRA, names author

-Note: Correction: This story has been updated to correct the spelling of New York Attorney General Letitia James’ first name.